Hidden-Histories/Public-Resources/documentation/UsingPorPOIseSubLayers.md

 ## Sub-Layer Slam-Example: Layer definition

 The sub-layer Slam-Example doesn't look much different from a normal layer, but:
-- It has no **Layer title,** since that won't show up anywhere anyway.
+- It has no **Layer title,** since it won't show up anywhere anyway.
 - The **Refresh interval** is set to 0, so the sub-layer will have the same refresh rate as the main layer.
 - Its POI List contains the four cube POIs that will appear surrounding the parent layer's yellow BellCube POI.

+### IMPORTANT:
-**NOTE:** The **Layer name** you need to turn this into your sub-layer is at the top of the page just under the links.
-It is NOT the Layer title!
-It must be spelled exactly as shown on your layer page, otherwise it will not be recognized!
+- The **Layer name** you need to identify this as your sub-layer is at the top of the webpage just under the blue links.
+- It is NOT the **Layer title,** which we left blank to make this clear.
+- It must be spelled *exactly* as shown on your sub-layer page, otherwise it will not be recognized!
+(You can select and copy/paste it to make sure you get it right.)

 ![SubLayers-SubLayerDefinition2](/documentation/images/SubLayers-SubLayerDefinition2.jpg)